 Step 6.
 Start reducing your egg intake.

 I know some people are reliant on eggs, especially at breakfast time but hopefully you’ve already been experimenting with plant-based breakfasts.
 For a refresher, head over and check out my list of Easy Healthy Vegan Breakfast Recipes.
-You can also check out my suggestions for Anti-Inflammatory Breakfasts.
+You can also check out my list of healthy breakfast smoothies and suggestions for Anti-Inflammatory Breakfasts.

 If you normally eat eggs at breakfast time, start reducing that day by day and incorporating new breakfast options such as: